New Plumbing Coupons: Click Here to View Current Discounts

 • Flashlight or lighting – your phone may work, but if you end up having to work from below the sink, you will need to be able to see clearly.

 If you are working with a two-sided sink, always make sure to plug the drain on the side opposite the one you are working on.
-Otherwise, you are just pushing the water back and forth between the two sinks, accomplishing nothing except frustrating yourself.
+Otherwise, you are just pushing the water back and forth between the two sinks instead of sending pressure toward the clog.

 • Set the vacuum to wet suction and put the hose in the drain.